 The Desert Grace lodge is intelligently placed, the rooms facing a line of long golden dunes, with the Namib Naukluft mountains in the distance.

-This landscape is spectacular in its stark aridity - calming and meditative.
+This landscape is spectacular in its stark aridity - a calming and meditative location.
 Nothing much moves in the sultry swelter, except perhaps for the odd undaunted fly, and the background shimmer caused by the rising air.

 We pass the time in contented contemplation as the colours fade from translucent washed-out blondes to the pinky maroons of sunset.